Fornication/Arkays-Commandment/README.md

 	- I highly recommend you saving your character preset if you’re fond of your character
 - Once done character creating, wait about 30 seconds real time to allow scripts to initialize.
 	- Then open and then close your magic or inventory menu so that Requiem scripts will begin to initialize.
 Accept the dialogue box.
 Wait for another pop-up saying that this process is finished.
-f.
-Set up your MCMs as listed below.
+- Set up your MCMs as listed below.
-g.
-Talk to the statue of mara and select an option.
+- Talk to the statue of mara and select an option.
 Once selected, follow the quest directions on how to start your adventure.

 ## In-Game MCM Options